House of Luzárraga: French-Basque Luzárragas

-While the House of Luzárraga originally lived in the regions of Pais Vasco and Navarre, the modern French consists of the descendants of Manuel Antonio de Luzárraga y Echezuria and Francisca Rico y Rocafuerte, who like many aristocratic families of Ecuador, undertook repeated trips to France and two of their children ended up settling in Paris, acquiring large properties, where they resided while they were educated.
+While the House of Luzárraga originally lived in the regions of Pais Vasco and Navarre, the modern French branch consists of the descendants of Manuel Antonio de Luzárraga y Echezuria and Francisca Rico y Rocafuerte, who like many aristocratic families of Ecuador, undertook repeated trips to France and two of their children ended up settling in Paris, acquiring large properties, where they resided while they were educated.
 Manuel was the son of Miguel Antonio de Luzárraga and Maria de Echezuria.
-His parents married in October of 1795 at the Santa Maria de la Asuncion church in Mundaca, Vizcaya.
+His parents married in October 1795 at the Santa Maria de la Asuncion church in Mundaca, Vizcaya.

 Francisco Gabriel I, Count of Luzárraga

 In Paris, Francisco Gabriel de Luzárraga y Rico met María Antonia Barrón y Añorga, daughter of Eustaquio Barrón Cantillón and Cándida Añorga Ferreira.
 Antonia came from a family of Mexican nobility, descendant of Gaditanos living in Tepic, the capital of the Mexican state of Nayarit.

 The House of Luzárraga supplied the textile factory of Jauja, one of Eustaquio Barrón's businesses in Peru.
 With this background, it is possible that Francisco and Antonia met through the commercial activities of his parents.[says who?]

 The couple settled in France and had five children, Manuel Antonio, the future heir of the House of Luzárraga, María Cándida, Eustaquio Luzarraga, María Dolores Adela, and Gabriela Del Pilar.

 Luzárraga was known for his short temper, with it being recorded that he had slapped an officer in the face after he had disrespected his commanding officer.